aduvenhage/raytracer/pages/docker-machine.md

 Now I can render a scene with 32 cores, which is much quicker than running on my laptop locally.
 Though you have to be carefull of the pricing of the higher end VMs :-)

+As a side note: the raytracer is developed using OSX/XCode/Clang and running through docker provides a chance to test compiling and performance and various flavours of Linux as well.

 ## Installing docker-machine
 The install on my macbook was straightforward:
 - Docker: download docker desktop from <https://www.docker.com/products/docker-desktop>